amiinwani/GuessTheTime-useRef/Readme.md

+MAIN FUCKIGN THING
+    - REF IS USED TO ACESS THE DOM ELEMENTS(ONE REF PER HTML ELEMENT) AND NOT TRIGGER COMPONENT RERENDER

 WHERE ARE THE USE  CASES
     - read the value inside of the input field at the time of the click of a button
     - well we first constantly check for the value inside of the input filed then store that in a state